 Players have learnt to deal with 3 bets more profitably, by mixing in some calls with timely 4 bets.
 Moreover, the role stack size plays when it comes to 3 betting it still largely misunderstood by much of the poker community.

-Bonus Tournament Poker Tip: Avoid and Deal with Downswings
+Bonus Tournament Poker Strategy: Avoid and Deal with Downswings

 As a poker player you want to earn your money as easily and as stress-free as possible right?
 Well, understanding ROI, variance and bankroll management can help (see TopPokerValue's article on bankroll management).